Karisalkalampatti

-Karisalkalampatti is a village in Near sivarakkottai NH7 Main road Thirumangalam Taluk in Madurai District of the Indian state of Tamil Nadu.
-It is located about 9 km from Thirumangalam, 30 km from Madurai and 520 km from State capital Chennai.
-As of 2011, the village population about 1158.
+Karisalkalampatti is a village in the Madurai District of the Indian state of Tamil Nadu.
+It is located about 9 km from Thirumangalam, 30 km from Madurai, and 520 km from the state capital, Chennai.
+As of the 2011 census, the village population was about 1,158.

 Geography

-The latitude and longitude of this village is 9°76’ N and 77°96’E respectively and the mean sea level (MSL) is 121m.
+The altitude above mean sea level (MSL) is 121 m.
 This village is situated on the banks of river Gundar, a distributary of the river Vaigai.
-The average maximum and minimum temperatures are of 40 °C and 27 °C. This village gets major rainfall during the south west monsoon period.
+This village gets major rainfall during the south west monsoon period.
 The average annual rainfall received in the village is 40.95 cm.
+Karisalkalampatti is surrounded by Tirumangalam to the north, T.Kallupattito the west, Kariapattito the East, and Chellampatti to the South.